Neurogenetics Curriculum

 Learning Objectives

-1. 1.Define dual diagnosis in the neurogenetics context and explain why it is the rule rather than the exception
+1. 1.Define neuropsychiatric comorbidity in the neurogenetics context and explain why it is the rule rather than the exception

 2. 2.Recognize characteristic behavioral phenotypes associated with specific chromosomal and monogenic syndromes